AidanFarhi/cs360-portfolio/README.md

 - Consider the full app design and development process from initial planning to finalization.
 Where did you have to innovate to overcome a challenge?

 While developing the application, there was one particular piece of functionality that I found challenging.
 I needed to figure out how to handle updating a weight entry vs. creating a new one.
-Since I was using the same activity class, I needed a way to optionally pass in a weight entry id if the operation was an update.
+Since I was using the same java class for both operations, I needed a way to optionally pass in a weight entry id if the operation was an update.
 After some research, I learned there is a feature which allows you to attach additional attributes to Intents before passing them to the startActivity() function.
 I leveraged this in order to pass in an id if the operation was an update instead of a create.

 - In what specific component of your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?